RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step6.md

 Click on button *Create Tag Definition*.
 The tag definition is created in the tag namespace.

 Return to the bucket that you created in the previous step: navigate to Core Infrastructure | Object Storage | Object Storage, or use the direct URL for Ashburn: https://console.us-ashburn-1.oraclecloud.com/object-storage/buckets.
-Drill down to the bucket details page for *bucket-*LAB_ID*.
+Drill down to the bucket details page for *bucket-01*.
 Click on the button *Add Tags*.
 Now specify using the new defined tag *region* that this bucket is created specifically for region *americas*.

 ![Add Tag to Bucket](/RedExpertAlliance/courses/oci-course/introduction-to-oci/assets/oci-apply-tag-to-bucket.png)

 After clicking *Add Tags*, the tag is added to the bucket.
 When you no inspect tab *Tags*, you will find three Defined Tags on the bucket and one free format tag.

-You can now search for *americas* and as expected, *bucket-LABID* would be returned.
+You can now search for *americas* and as expected, *bucket-01* would be returned.
 Through the Advanced Search facility, you can construct queries that search specifically for tags, for example:
 ```
 query
   all resources